outmoded/hapijs.com/lib/tutorials/en_US/getting-started.md

 init();
 ```
-First, we require hapi.
-Then we initialize a new `Hapi.server()` with connection details containing a port number to listen on and the host information.
-After that we start the server and log that it's running.
+First, you require hapi.
+Then you initialize a new `Hapi.server()` with connection details containing a port number to listen on and the host information.
+After that you start the server and log that it's running.

-When creating a server, we can provide a hostname, IP address, a Unix socket file, or Windows named pipe to bind the server to.
+When creating a server, you can provide a hostname, IP address, a Unix socket file, or Windows named pipe to bind the server to.
 For more details, see the API reference.

 The `host` property set to `localhost` is likely the safest choice.
 In a docker container, however, the localhost may not be accessible outside of the container and using `host: '0.0.0.0'` may be needed.

 ## <a name="routes" /> Adding Routes

-After we get the server up and running, its time to add a route that will display "Hello World!" in our browser.
+After you get the server up and running, its time to add a route that will display "Hello World!" in your browser.

 ```js
 'use strict';